 However, it’s important to be able to tell when you are losing a not-so-normal amount.
 But how do we do that?
 How can we decipher between a healthy amount of hair loss and early signs of Male Pattern Baldness (MPB), one of the most common types of hair loss in men?

 Male Pattern Baldness, otherwise known as Androgenetic Alopecia, is experienced by roughly 6.5 million men in the UK alone and can cause major problems with confidence and self-perception.
 MPB describes a loss of hair, usually at the crown of the head or the hairline.

 It is a conversation many would like to avoid having, and at Unthin, we understand what a frustrating struggle experiencing hair loss can be.
 So whatever stage you’re at in your journey, take comfort in the fact that you’re one of many others currently searching for a solution.

-Thankfully, treating MPB is easier than you think, and the sooner you start, the more hair you’ll keep.
+Thankfully, treating it is easier than you think.
 So, it’s important to act when you begin to notice early signs of Male Pattern Baldness.